flenniken/statictea/docs/readjson.md

 # newStrAndPosOr

-Return a new StrAndPos object containing a warning.
+Return a new StrAndPosOr object containing a warning.

 ```nim
 func newStrAndPosOr(warningData: WarningData): StrAndPosOr